 Carmax is probably the most well-known of the hassle-free automotive merchants; though they strictly deal with used cars, their buying process is designed to be easy and stress-free.
 There’s no haggling over a price and buyers can get a comprehensive Carmax warranty for additional peace of mind.

-Carvana is a more recent startup that also deals exclusively with used cars.
-They’re perhaps most famous for their automotive vending machines; deposit a kiddie-pool-sized token into the slot and the car you ordered online - without a dealer visit, test drive, or any sort of salesman - will be brought down to you (with a little more care than the average soda machine).
+Carvana is a more recent online dealer that also deals exclusively with used cars.
+They’re perhaps most famous for their automotive vending machines; deposit an oversized token into the slot and the car you ordered online - without a dealer visit, test drive, or any sort of salesman - will be brought down to you.
 If you don’t live near one of their car dispensers your purchase can be delivered to you.
 Carvana also offers direct financing and a seven-day money-back guarantee.
+More information on How Carvana Works, can be found in our guide.

 While Carvana and Carmax only wheel and deal used cars, CarsDirect works with shoppers looking to buy new.
 Visit their website and find the make and model you want to buy, and CarsDirect will put you in touch with a local dealer’s internet sales department.
 They’ll also provide you with a build configurator, the latest incentives and finance deals from the manufacturer, and a price point with which to start your negotiating.